janjiralakirankumar/DevOpsEssentials/README.md

 **Slave-Nodes.**
 3. Go to **Post Steps Tab**, select **"Run only if the build succeeds"** then click on **Add post-build** step select **Execute shell** from the drop-down and type the following commands in the shell and **Save**

-execute shell commands in Jenkins:
+Execute shell commands in Jenkins:
 ```
 cd ~
 cp -f /home/ubuntu/workspace/hello-world/target/hello-world-war-1.0.0.war .